-- The Strategic Highway Safety Plans are now required to be updated and evaluated regularly by each State.
+- The Strategic Highway Safety Plans were required to be updated and evaluated regularly by each State.

-- The $90 million High Risk Rural Roads (HRRR) set-aside has been eliminated but a new HRRR Special Rule will require States to obligate funds on HRRRs if the fatality rate is increasing on rural roads.
+- The $90 million High Risk Rural Roads (HRRR) set-aside was eliminated but a new HRRR Special Rule requires States to obligate funds on HRRRs if the fatality rate is increasing on rural roads.

 - The Transparency Reports (5 percent) are no longer required.

-- The annual reports from the States will be posted on FHWA's website.
+- The annual reports from the States are posted on FHWA's website.

-- FHWA is required to establish measures for the States to use in assessing the number and rate of fatalities and serious injuries.
+- FHWA was required to establish measures for the States to use in assessing the number and rate of fatalities and serious injuries.

-The current requirements for the HSIP are defined in the Code of Federal Regulations, Title 23, Part 924 (23 CFR 924), which can be accessed at http://edocket.access.gpo.gov/2008/pdf/E8-30168.pdf).
-This regulation, which became effective on January 23, 2009, was updated to incorporate changes to the HSIP as a result of SAFETEA-LU, as well as to reflect changes in the overall program that have evolved since the original publication of 23 CFR Part 924.
+The current requirements for the HSIP are defined in the Code of Federal Regulations, Title 23, Part 924 (23 CFR 924).
 This regulation is intended to ensure that the HSIP is carried out in an organized, systematic manner where the greatest benefits are achieved.
-Each State's program must include process for the planning, implementation, and evaluation of the HSIP and SHSP.
+Each State's program must include process for the planning, implementation, and evaluation of the SHSP, State's HSIP and RHCP.
 These processes are to be developed by the States in consultation with the FHWA Division Administrator.